HuaYangttt/Facexplainer/README.md

 $ source install.sh
 ```

-For Graph_SST2 dataset, it is too big to upload.
-We suggest to download Graph_SST2 from its source code or any exsiting work that has it (we recommend DIG).
+For used datasets in this paper.
+We suggest to download them from their source code or any exsiting work that has it (we recommend DIG).

 ## Usage
 For experiment in the paper, please see `run_explainers.sh`